kylestanley1313/ffa-p1/data-analysis/README.md

 It is also possible to use the described framework to perform analyses that are different from that described in Stanley et al. (2023) by making edits to the analysis file.
 For instance:

-  - To perform the analysis on only subjects 1, 2, and 3, edit analysis file fileds as follows: `all_subs: no` and `sub_nums: [1, 2, 3]`.
+  - To perform the analysis on only subjects 1, 2, and 3, set `all_subs: no` and `sub_nums: [1, 2, 3]` in the analysis file.
-  - To perform the analysis on the 20th axial slice, edit analysis file fields as follows: `z_: 20`.
+  - To perform the analysis on the 20th axial slice, set `z_: 20` in the analysis file.

 Other changes, such as editing the smoothing and/or bandwidth parameters are also possible, but require changes to the Slurm scripts.